 The afternoon walk was treated to some excellent views of a Northern Pygmy Owl.
 Joe Ordonez, Education Coordinator, trained our spotting scope on the owl and everyone in the group was able to see the owl clearly.
 Later, a Great blue heron landed in the wetland section of the trail.
 Some in the group spotted an American kestrel sitting on top of an old, dead snag feeding on a small songbird.

 Nature walks continue on weekends through the end of January.
-The Mt.
-Vernon school district will take the day off on Monday, January 31st, so we will open up that day as well.
 All our walks are scheduled for 11:00am and 1:30pm.
 As always, there is no need to sign up in advance.
 Be sure to bring shoes for the conditions, which may include areas of mud, or snow or puddles.